Nischal-Shrestha-1/Toy-Stor-e/README.md

 ---------------------------------------------------------------------------
 == Accessibility Stratergy ==

-For this project I have used alt text that is informative for images so that people with visible disabilty can understand.
+1. For this project I have used alt text that is informative for images so that people with visible disabilty can understand.
 It can also come in handy if the image is broken.
+2. Used media queries and flexible layouts to ensure your site is usable on various devices with mobile first approach.
+3. All form controls have associated 'label' elements.
+4. Use of relative units like em, rem for font sizes to support user preferences.
 ---------------------------------------------------------------------------
 == Search Engine Optimization Stratergies ==